Board of the Institute (BoI)

 Dr Mark Nasila, PhD: Director

 Mark Nasila is currently the Head of Advanced Analytics, Chief Risk Office and Retail Banking at First National Bank since 2014.
 Mark has a PhD in Mathematical Statistics from NMMU and MSc (cum laude) in Mathematical Statistics from NMMU.
-He ia a Committe Member of First National Bank Consumer Retail Bank Executive Committee, the Chair of First National Bank Advanced Analytics Committee, the First National Bank Data Executive Committee, the Financial Crime Risk Model Validation Committee and First National Bank Non Credit Risk Model Validation.
+He is a Committee Member of First National Bank Consumer Retail Bank Executive Committee, the Chair of First National Bank Advanced Analytics Committee, the First National Bank Data Executive Committee, the Financial Crime Risk Model Validation Committee and First National Bank Non Credit Risk Model Validation.
 Mark has published five papers.

 Dr Ruan Rossouw, PhD: Director